 If a person claims asylum, immigration officers grant, immigration bail, to enable the applicant to live in the community, subject to conditions, whilst the claim is considered.
 It is not an immigration status and therefore there are no rights attached to the admission.
 It is analogous to release from detention on licence.
 Detention at a port is limited to relatively short periods (less than 24 hours).
 Short-term holding facilities (STHF) at ports are not subject to the usual rules, which govern immigration detention, but are inspected by the government’s Prison Inspectorate.

 The Equality Act 2010 permits immigration officers to discriminate on grounds of nationality if they do so in accordance with the authorisation of a minister.
 This discrimination may include subjecting certain groups of passengers to a more rigorous examination.
 Ministerial authorisations are made on the basis of statistical information of a higher number of breaches of immigration law or of adverse decisions in relation to people of that nationality.
 The statistical basis is not published.
 Immigration officers have the power to refuse entry at the border unless the passenger has a valid entry clearance or claims asylum.
 It is not known whether, and if so, how many people sent back from the border wished to claim asylum but did not say so to immigration officers or were de facto not given an opportunity to do so.
-In the first nine months of 2022, 23,266 people (including 12,531 non-EU nationals) were refused entry at the UK port of whom 12,032 were at the juxtaposed controls (see below) and were denied access to the UK.
+In the first nine months of 2022, 23,266 people (including 12,531 non-EU nationals) were refused entry at the UK port of whom 8,843 were at the juxtaposed controls (see below) and were denied access to the UK.
 The information states that these are non-asylum cases, although it is now known how many wished to claim asylum.
 The information also states that a proportion of those initially refused and detained at the border may subsequently be admitted although no figures are given for this category.